zamlz/pyxwm/README.md

 ### Writing the Window Manager Script

 Now you'll need to write a python script that uses this package.
 Luckily we have a test script thats already available as `examples/run.py`.
-To set this up, you'll need to figure out how you can enable other window managers.
+Details of how to write your own python script is available in the wiki (To be updated).

-### Running the Window Manager
+### Running the Window Manager (via StartX)

 If you use the program startx, you can edit your `xinitrc` file to have the following line at the very end.
 Essentially we will be starting a python